mikebin/hdp-demos/zookeeper/README.md

   /usr/hdp/current/zookeeper-client/bin/zkCli.sh -server "zknode:2181" < populate.zk
   ```

-  The `-server` option is not required if you're running the CLI on a ZK quorum host.
+  The `-server` option is not required if you're running the CLI on a ZK quorum node.

   If you've already loaded the sample configuration and want to reset to the initial state, you can first run the same command above with the `delete.zk` script.